google/WebFundamentals/src/content/en/updates/2016/10/touch-action.md

 can interact with an element which is especially helpful to prevent events being dispatched when it's not necessary.

-Before Chrome 55, Chrome supported `pan-x` and `pan-y` which restricts elements to scrolling in one direction.
+Before version 55, Chrome supported `pan-x` and `pan-y` which restrict elements to scrolling in one direction.

-Below is an example of an element without a touch-action defined (left), as well as pan-x and pan-y (middle and right).
+The video below shows an example of an element without a touch-action defined (left), as well as pan-x and pan-y (middle and right).

 <div class="video-wrapper">
   <iframe class="devsite-embedded-youtube-video" data-video-id="bOtLdlFQAo0"